2018-02-26 08:35:40 • ID: 1735

-Backed and leaf shaped bifacial tools only dominate east of the Rhine river
+- Backed and leaf shaped bifacial tools only dominante the Archaeological record east of the Rhine river

-The area of Belgium, the Netherlands and Northern France contains a more variable record of bifacial tools (a contemporary mix of both Mousterian and Micoquian bifacial tool types) indicating possible influences from both the east and west.
+-The area of Belgium, the Netherlands and Northern France contains a more variable record of bifacial tools (a contemporary mix of both unifacial „Mousterian“ and bifacial „Micoquian“ tool types) indicating possible influences from both the east and west.

-These regional trends cannot be linked to epistemological or classification issues and there-fore must represent genuine differences in Neanderthal behavior (Reubens 2007).
+-These regional trends cannot be linked to epistemological or classificatory issues and therefore probably represent genuine differences in Neanderthal behavior (Reubens 2007).